malcolmmorton77/cpp-to-pseudo/README.md

 ### main.go

 - main.go is the driver code and reads in the text file full of example `cpp` code
-- main.go contains the `ReadWords` function, and a call to Tokenizer
+- main.go contains the `ReadWords` function, and a call to Tokenizer and Pseudo

+### dfa.go

+- holds all the states of the dfa
+- has functions relating to dfa acceptance

+### pseudo.go

+- translates the tokens into pseudocode
+- prints this string to a file

+### tokenizer.go

+- creates the token from the dfa acceptance
+- appends to a list of tokens to be parsed through in pseudo.go

+### text files

+- houses example code with robust tests for code

 ## Git Branch Notes